 About the Author: Stuart Shea has been writing professionally about baseball for more than 20 years and has authored or co-authored nine books about the game, including Wrigley Field: The Long Life and Contentious Times of the Friendly Confines (University of Chicago Press).
 He served as editor of Fantasy Baseball Index for four years, worked as an MLB.com game reporter for a decade, and co-created the successful FAQ series of music and entertainment titles for Backbeat Books.
 A proud SABR member, he lives in Chicago.

 - E-book: Click here to download the e-book version of Calling the Game: Baseball Broadcasting from 1920 to the Present for FREE from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get a 50% discount on Calling the Game: Baseball Broadcasting from 1920 to the Present paperback edition for $12.47 (plus shipping) from CreateSpace.
+- Paperback: Get a 50% discount on Calling the Game: Baseball Broadcasting from 1920 to the Present paperback edition from the SABR Store ($15.99 includes shipping/tax).

 Buy the book